wreulicke/github-webhook-handler/README.md

 ## github-webhook-handler

-github-webhook-handler is parse webhook from github and dispatch event to your event handler.
+github-webhook-handler is parse webhook from github and dispatch event to your event handler for GitHub Apps.

 ## Install